zibo-kth/starter-academic-v2/content/authors/admin/_index.md

   url: https://www.kth.se/

 # Short bio (displayed in user profile at end of posts)
-bio: My research interests include acoustic metamaterials, vibroacoustics, noise and vibration.
+bio: My research interests include acoustic metamaterials, vibroacoustics, noise and vibration control.

 # Interests to show in About widget
 interests: